okx-code/rankupbook/src/Core-Files/PAPI-Placeholders.md

 ## Using PAPI in Requirements
-As mentioned on the **[Wrong Message](../Basic-Configuration-Example/Wrong-message.md)** page, Rankup supports PAPI (PlaceholderAPI) which let's you use placeholders as requirements.
+As mentioned on the **[Wrong Message](../Basic-Configuration-Example/Wrong-message.md)** page, Rankup supports PAPI (PlaceholderAPI) which lets you use placeholders as requirements.
 It's a lot easier than it sounds, so here's an example.
 All PAPI placeholders can be found on their **[wiki](https://github.com/PlaceholderAPI/PlaceholderAPI/wiki/Placeholders)**.

 **IMPORTANT:** You need to download the expansion pack.
-If it says "NO DOWNLOAD COMMAND" then it's hardcoded into the plugin you're using and it will work regardless, Like Rankup.
+If it says "NO DOWNLOAD COMMAND" then it's hardcoded into the plugin you're using and it will work regardless, like Rankup.
+Rankup does not need an expansion.

 We'll go with how many times you've jumped.
 We will be building on what we had after completing the **[Basic Configuration Example](../Core-Files/Basic-Configuration-Example.md)** chapter.